econoalchemist/COLDCARD-Paranoid/README.md

 Now it has been verified that resulting hash value displayed on the ColdCard does in deed represent the numbers from the entered dice rolls.
 But how do we know the hash value really generates the same 24 words?

-The ideal environment to perform this checking is a computer running Tails - [The Amnesic Incognito Live System](https://tails.boum.org/), preferable without any network connection and no hard drives.
+The ideal environment to perform this verification is a computer running Tails - [The Amnesic Incognito Live System](https://tails.boum.org/), preferable without any network connection and no hard drives.
 Do not use your actual dice rolls on a normal desktop system as that will completely comprise the security of your ColdCard!

 Simply navigate to: https://coldcardwallet.com/docs/rolls.py and save the script.
 From the command line terminal, change directories to where you saved it.
 Once there, run the following command with same dice rolls used on the first command, again replacing '123456' with the dice rolls you wrote down.